blueridgeboost/blueridgeboost.github.io/src/content/instructor.md

 * AP Summer Institute training in [AP Calculus AB/BC](APSI_certificate.pdf)
 * Calculus and Abstract Algebra in-person tutoring for over a year
 * internship at [Monticello High School](https://mohs.k12albemarle.org/) in Algebra 2, Precalculus, and Geometry
-* co-founder and organizer of [Cville Math Circle](https://cvillemathcircle.org/) for preschool and elementary school age girls
+* co-founder and organizer of [Cville Math Circle](https://cvillemathcircle.org/) for preschool and elementary school-age girls
 * teaching assistant for graduate-level courses
 * Financial Mathematics instructor at the University of Virginia